National Radical Camp (1993)

+The National Radical Camp (Obóz Narodowo-Radykalny; ONR) is a radical right-wing and nationalist Polish political organisation following in its activities the organization of the same name that existed before the Second World War in Poland.

 The current incarnation revived in 1993 is a far-right movement in Poland much like its historical predecessors.
 It has often been described as fascist and sometimes as neo-Nazi.
 As of 2012 it is registered as a common-interest association.

 The ONR considers itself an ideological descendant of the 1930s-era National Radical Camp, an ultranationalist, patriotic, and antisemitic political movement which existed in the pre-World War II Second Polish Republic, an illegal Polish anti-communist, and nationalist political party formed on 14 April 1934 mostly by the youth radicals who left the National Party of the National Democracy movement.